tototomate123/tuwunel/docs/development.md

     --features=systemd,element_hacks,gzip_compression,brotli_compression,zstd_compression,tokio_console
 ```

-You will also need to enable the `tokio_console` config option in conduwuit when
+You will also need to enable the `tokio_console` config option in Tuwunel when
 starting it.
 This was due to tokio-console causing gradual memory leak/usage
 if left enabled.